 The Helmholtz Association’s portfolio process

-Within this portfolio process and on the basis of the programme evaluations, the Helmholtz Association enlists the help of leading external experts to examine the current situation in each of its six research fields.
+Within this portfolio process and on the basis of the program evaluations, the Helmholtz Association enlists the help of leading external experts to examine the current situation in each of its six Research Fields.
 Dependent on this, it then identifies which research themes need to be tackled over the coming years.
 This process takes into account feedback from the scientific community and discussions with representatives from the relevant funding bodies.

 The Helmholtz Association is particularly committed to meeting the objectives set out in the German government’s Joint Initiative for Research and Innovation.
 This is clearly evident in the strategic research planning that has taken place in the portfolio process to date.
 One of the Helmholtz Association’s fundamental goals is to significantly promote the continuing development of the scientific system by introducing new collaborative structures involving university and non-university partners and by pooling existing competencies.
 The association’s research activities are thus set up to provide an effective framework for bundling existing expertise in a variety of scientific fields and to create new ways of cooperating with external partners.
 Crucial to these efforts are long-standing networks and partnerships with universities, such as the Helmholtz Institutes, the Helmholtz Alliances, the Deutsche Zentren für Gesundheitsforschung (German centers for health research) and the National Cohorts, as well as many other strategic initiatives on issues such as energy storage, and water and climate research.
 The Association is also developing international collaborations (e.g., the planned cooperation with the Kurchatov Institute in Russia and the Helmholtz-Alberta Initiative) and a wide range of partnerships with industry.